 Koh Phi Phi – Made famous by the movie “The Beach”, this island offers great diving and snorkeling spots.
 Although devastated by the 2004 Tsunami, it has slowly redeveloped itself to become a thriving destination.
 Guesthouses and hotels are more expensive than on other islands with the same features.
 Maya Beach is a must but is very touristy.

 Phuket – This is Thailand’s most developed island and is the only one with an international airport, making it really convenient to visit.
 You will find some great resorts and a great variety of things to do.
+There is also an ethical elephant sanctuary in Phuket if you’d like to have that up-close experience with elephants.
 On the other hand, it is overpriced and heavily touristed.

 Koh Lipe – This popular small island has a great mix of beach activities, like snorkeling, and party scenes.
 There is a good variety of budget accommodations.

-Koh Muk – Rent a motorcycle and travel around this small island to see its natural features and beautiful sunsets.
+Koh Muk – Rent a motorcycle and travel around this tiny island to see its natural features and beautiful sunsets.
 Visit the heavily touristed Emerald Cave, which leads you into an amazing hidden beach.
 There are a couple of mid-range resorts and cabins.
-This island is a good base for day-trips to other surrounding islands.
+This island is a good base for day trips to other surrounding islands.

 Koh Rok – A twin island natural reserve that is great for camping.
 Spend your day snorkeling or just laying on the beach.
 A great “out of the grid” experiences.